The Family History of Ord House Country Park: A Timeline

 Overall, the list of incredible people that lived here at Ord House Country Park is seriously long.
 They’re all pretty amazing people and they did some pretty amazing things too.
 Although we have to say… the latest family to live here really does beat them all, don’t you think?!
 Okay, we’re kidding…maybe.

 Come along and see Ord House for yourself – we promise there won’t be that many ghosts hanging around (just the odd few!)
 Who knows, maybe one day you’ll play a part in our history too!
-Get in touch with us here.
+Fill in our contact form today and one of our team will be in touch shortly.